 The tools below can provide additional support to schools and school districts interested in adding the CACFP Afterschool Meals Program.
 You can contact your CACFP state agency to learn more about the program and the application process.

-Numerous organizations provide educational or enrichment programs in safe, trusted locations throughout the community.
+Numerous organizations provide educational or enrichment programs in safe trusted locations throughout the community.
 Common examples include the YMCA, Boys and Girls Clubs, faith-based organizations, libraries and recreation centers.
-Many of them may already serve snacks or meals but not realize that they can receive reimbursement for them.
+Many of them may already serve snacks or meals but not realize that they can receive funding to help offset the cost.
 Others may not have the capacity to prepare meals but could serve food provided by another organization or vendor.

 Families often turn to faith-based organizations and places of worship when they need assistance making ends meet.
 These organizations can play a crucial role in connecting children with meals when they’re not in school.
 If the organization or place of worship offers enrichment programming, it could be a candidate to offer meals or snacks.
 Religious instruction is a permissible enrichment activity as long as children are not required to participate in order to receive a meal or snack.

 As with school sites, afterschool programs in the community must be located within the attendance boundary of a public school where at least half of the children are eligible for free or reduced-price meals in order to provide meals and snacks free of charge to all children through the CACFP Afterschool Meals Program.
-Review this handout to see if serving suppers through the CACFP Afterschool Meals Program "make cents" for your organization.
-Contact your state agency to learn more about applying for the Afterschool Meals Program or getting connected to an existing program sponsor.
-Community-based programs could also serve snacks through the NSLP Snack Programs under the sponsorship of a participating school district.
+Review this handout to see if serving meals through the CACFP Afterschool Meals Program "make cents" for your organization and then listen to this video and read these FAQs.
+These detail the next steps on getting started.

 The Afterschool Alliance can help you to learn about afterschool activities and enrichment, connect with a network of afterschool program providers in your state, and identify programs in your area.
 The government clearinghouse youth.gov can also help you to locate programs or find resources to support them.